blockchainbrighton/audionals/JUNE25/Manus Audio Sequencer Timing Audit and Optimization Plan/docs/core-context.md

     *   Slow `renderWaveformToCanvas` execution:
         1. Makes UI interactions (trimming, auditioning, sample loading/display) feel sluggish.
         2. Critically impacts `ui.js#animateTransport`'s ability to maintain a smooth frame rate during playback, as it's called repeatedly for each visible channel.
 This can lead to janky visual feedback even if audio timing is perfect.
-        3. If called within the synchronous `State -> UI render` chain due to other state changes, it can block the main thread, potentially delaying other critical operations.
+        3. If called within the synchronous `State -> UI render` chain due to other state changes, it can block the main thread, potentially delaying other critical operations, including the audio scheduler if it's on the main thread and the UI update is lengthy.

 ### Pending Items for Phase 4:
 - Review `js/uiHelpers.js` (to understand `auditionSample` and other helpers).